Doctor of Philosophy

 Please see the Cotutelle and Joint PhD Program website for more information.

-PhD candidates receive up to $10,000 in Faculty funding for project support over their candidature time.
+PhD candidates receive up to $10,000 for project support over their candidature time.
 This funding assists with costs relating to:

 - research visits

 PhD candidates can also apply for up to $5,000 in competitive funding through the Macquarie University Postgraduate Research Fund (PGRF).